 So how is that manifesting in products?
 "Jurlique and Avon have already launched products based do a rotational skincare program where you use two different products during the month," reveals Yee.
 For example, Circadia by Dr. Pugliese is a complete skincare range aiming to tune into the body's natural circadian rhythms that change throughout the day.

-For Buchanan, it's important to recognise Amaret.
+For Buchanan, it's important to recognize Amaret.
 "This natural-skincare startup has come up with products that cater to women's changing skin, offering products that are customized to each of the three phases in a woman's cycle," she explains.

 Across the U.S., there have been debates over the legality of the growth and use of cannabis.
 In fact, on 1 January 2018, the state of California will legalize the possession, transportation and use of up to an ounce of cannabis, as well as the growth of up to six plants at home.

 And this change in opinion over marijuana means it's swiftly taking the beauty world by storm, too.
-"Cannabidiol, commonly known as CBD, is a non-psychoactive substance found in hemp plants and is reputed to have anti-inflammatory, antioxidant, and anti-ageing benefits for the skin," explains Lucie Greene, director of JWT Innovation.
+"Cannabidiol, commonly known as CBD, is a non-psychoactive substance found in hemp plants and is reputed to have anti-inflammatory, antioxidant, and anti-aging benefits for the skin," explains Lucie Greene, director of JWT Innovation.
 So it's hardly a surprise that we're seeing more CBD-infused products entering the beauty market.

 Yee notes Apothecanna and Vertly Balm as brands to watch in 2018, while Greene calls out Herb Essntls, a line of hempseed oil–infused products "with crisp, modern packaging."
 But some of these products don't just have external benefits: "It's also entering the intimate health sector with Foria offering pain-relieving benefits that target menstrual cramps," reveals Yee.